 You know how kids, especially toddlers and preschoolers, like to imitate mom and dad and do whatever grown-ups are doing?
 Like gardening!
 It’s amazing how kids can get engaged in playing and learning when it comes to planting, taking care of plants and flowers in the garden!
-Here you will find 33 ideas for gardening through play, learning activities, arts and crafts to enjoy with kids!
+Here you will find 33 ideas for gardening activities to enjoy with kids!

 Invite your child to peel, slice and chop vegetables in our Vegetable Sensory Bin.

-Enjoy planting flowers in our Simple Egg Carton Spring Flower Garden.
+Enjoy making and planting spring flowers in our Simple Egg Carton Spring Flower Garden.

 Dig for carrots and replant them in little planters in this Spring Sensory Tub.

 Invite your children to make Flowers from Play dough with this lovely invitation to play.

 Explore farming and where food comes from in this Harvest Sensory Bin filled with different vegetables.